tsipkens/odias/README.md

 # ODIAS
 (***O***ne-***D***imensional ***I***nversion of ***A***erosol ***S***ize distributions)

+**NOTE**: This is experimental code and could change drastically at any time.

 This Matlab program is designed to invert aerosol size distributions for a range of devices, with a focus on methods in the Bayesian framework.

 ## Setup